 - Implied promises to pay

 - Onus and presumption of advancement

 - Void and Illegal loans

 - Discharge of Guarantors

-We have considerable experience acting for clients either appropriately seeking or responding to urgent equitable remedies.
+Gilbertson Davis LLP can serve your needs with lawyers who are experienced in acting for clients either appropriately seeking or responding to urgent equitable remedies.
 Where there is an imminent risk of the dissipation of a borrower / debtor’s assets, including the sums lent, which would cause irreparable harm, a lender may be entitled to urgent relief, including freezing of assets or accounts.

 If you are a lender, a borrower or guarantor of a debt obligation, and a dispute or litigation has arisen, please contact Gilbertson Davis LLP for an initial consultation.

 Call: (416) 979-2020

 Thank you for your interest in Gilbertson Davis LLP.
 Please note that we do not offer contingency retainers.
 In addition, we do not offer retainers in any cases where the amount in dispute is less than $50,000.